-This insight suggest an alternative arrangement, of allotting the 22 Hebrew letters to the ‘rungs’, as a separate, underlying structure to the ‘Greater Sephiroth’, comparable to the way the classic Tree of Life diagram distinguishes alphabetic paths and numerical sephiroth.
-On the ladder, the letters could be placed on the rungs in alphabetical order, or alternatively sorted out as Elementals, Doubles, and Mothers in a meaningful interrelation.
+The discovery of the 22 rungs suggest an alternative way of structuring the symbolism, allotting the 22 Hebrew letters to the ‘rungs’, thus forming a separate, underlying structure to the ten ‘Greater Sephiroth’.
+This is comparable to the way the classic Tree of Life diagram distinguishes the alphabetic paths from the numerical Sephiroth.
+On the ladder, the letters can be placed on the rungs in alphabetical order, or alternatively sorted out as Elementals, Doubles, and Mothers in a meaningful interrelation.

-So long as geometric and alphabetical rules are observed, different arrangements can and should lead to new and valid insights.
+So long as the geometric and alphabetical rules are observed, different arrangements can and should lead to new and valid insights.
 I describe the two systems as System (1) – The 32 paths – and System (2) – The Ten Greater Sephiroth and 22 rungs.

-Both systems arrange the Greater Sephiroth on a single central column, instead of separating them onto the three pillars of Mercy, Severity and Mildness as in the lesser Trees.
-This does not defuse or short-circuit the energy system of polar opposites conveyed in the geometry of the Tree of Life.
-The Greater Sephiroth overlap with each other and lesser Sephiroth are subsumed into them.
-In both systems the Ladder is composed of the four interlaced ‘lesser’ Trees, one in each of the Four Worlds, (and each having the Four Worlds within them).
-These maintain the ‘classic’ three-column arrangement of sephiroth linked by paths attributed to numbers, letters etc. The ascent of the ladder requires the groundwork of first-hand practical knowledge in the ‘lesser’ Trees, which form, as it were, the batteries that light up the unified array of the Great Sephiroth.
-Alan Bain’s system of teaching particularly focuses on the Leser Tree in Yetzirah, that being the realm of psychological activity we crucially inhabit.
+In both systems the Greater Sephiroth are centred on a single column, instead of separated on right, left and central pillars as in the lesser Trees.
+Note that this does not defuse or short-circuit the energetic system of polar opposites conveyed in the geometry of the Tree of Life.
+The Greater Sephiroth overlap with each other, and subsume the lesser Sephiroth.
+The Ladder is composed of the four interlaced ‘lesser’ Trees, one in each of the Four Worlds.
+These each maintain the ‘classic’ three-column arrangement of sephiroth linked by paths.
+The ascent of the ladder requires the groundwork of practical familiarity with the ‘lesser’ Trees, which form, as it were, the batteries that light up the unified array of the Great Sephiroth.
+Alan Bain’s system of teaching particularly focuses on the ‘Lesser’ Tree in Yetzirah, that being the realm of psychological activity we crucially inhabit.